 Ananas Noire Tomato

-Ananas Noire or Black Pineapple, originated from Belgium when a unique fruit emerged from a Pineapple Tomato patch after naturally crossing with an unknown variety.
-Ananas Noire was then developed and stabilized by Belgian horticulturist, Pascal Moreau and released to market in 2005.
+Ananas Noire or Black Pineapple….
+A magnificent variety that produces huge yields on vigorous vines, thriving in a large range of climates.
+It first originated in Belgium when a unique fruit emerged from a Pineapple Tomato patch after naturally crossing with an unknown black tomato variety… it was then given the name Ananas Noire and was further developed and stabilized by Belgian horticulturist, Pascal Moreau, being released to market in 2005.

-Ananas Noire is described as a beautiful, tricolored, black beefsteak that has show-stopping colors of olive green, soft yellows, deep pinks and mauves with a marbled green and red streaked flesh.
+The fruits are described as tricolored, black beefsteaks and they have show-stopping colors of olive green, soft yellows, deep pinks and mauves with a marbled green and red streaked flesh.

-The fruits grow on vigorous, indeterminate vines that produce incredibly abundant yields of large, 1-2 pound fruits, mid to late season.
-For the taste profile, this tomato hits every note; rich, smoky, sweet and tropical with a touch of citrus and a robust acidic finish.
-The fruit is meaty and juicy with a luscious, creamy and smooth texture and contains very few seeds.
-I have been growing this variety since 2012 and while they have a softer texture, they have done fantastic at market.
+The fruits grow on vigorous, indeterminate vines that produce incredible yields of large, 1-2 pound fruits, mid to late season.
+For the taste profile, this tomato hits every note; rich, smoky, sweet and tropical with a touch of citrus.
+The fruit is meaty and juicy with a luscious, creamy and smooth texture.
+I have been growing this variety since 2012 and while they have a soft and tender texture, they have done fantastic traveling from garden to market and are always a hit with our customers.

 Click here for Ananas Noire Seeds